-Companies often view SOX compliance as a necessary evil, similar to the way a child views the chore of homework.
-This is unfortunate.
-Companies should embark on a SOX compliance project with the intention of becoming compliant along with making their company run better.
-Companies can mitigate the SOX 404 burden by understanding their internal control risks and ensuring the new controls fit while improving their company.
-By focusing on the following items, companies can benefit from the efficiencies and improvements that arise from implementing a process-based controls environment:
+Implementing SOX controls can significantly improve your company.
+Unfortunately, companies often view SOX compliance as a necessary evil, similar to the way a child views homework.
+Companies should embark on a SOX compliance project with the intention of becoming compliant and making their company run better.
+Companies can mitigate the SOX 404 burden by understanding their internal control risks and ensuring new controls fit while improving their company.
+By focusing on the following, companies can benefit from the efficiencies and improvements that arise from implementing a process-based controls environment:

 - Design controls to improve existing process